ejwillemse/BAN313/chapter2.md

 # Find the number of products and safe your answer to: n_products
 n_products <-

-# Print the reults to the console:
+# Print the results to the console:

 ```